readthedocs/readthedocs.org/docs/dev/design/telemetry.rst

 Storage
 -------

-We can store this information in a dedicated database (telemetry), using Django's models.
+All this information can be collected after the build has finished, and we can store it in a dedicated database (telemetry), using Django's models.

 Since this information isn't sensitive, we should be fine saving this data even if the project/version is deleted.